 A different set of damages, including funeral and burial expenses, may be available in a wrongful death lawsuit.

 Complete a Free Case Evaluation form now

-The Fitch Law Firm May Be Able to Represent You
+The Fitch Law Firm LLC May Be Able To Represent You

-To learn more about our services in a free consultation with a member of our team, call the Fitch Law Firm today at (937) 660-4232.
+To learn more about our services in a free consultation with a member of our team, call the Fitch Law Firm LLC today.